Grappe501/arkansas-political-history/content/constitutions/arkansas-amendment-era.md

 ---
-title: "Arkansas Amendment Era (1874\u2013Present)"
+title: "Arkansas Amendment Era (1874–Present)"
 description: "Since the adoption of the 1874 Constitution, Arkansas has operated under a framework intentionally designed to resist structural change.
-The Amendment Era is defined by a continuous struggle between:"
+The Amendment Era is defined by a continuous struggle between popular efforts to modernize governance and elite efforts to contain or procedurally block reform."
 tags:
   - migration:scope
   - section:constitutions
+section: "Constitutions"
+type: "Era"
+status: "Published"
 ---

 # Arkansas Amendment Era (1874–Present)